filipebteixeira98/proffy-app/README.md

 # Start the expo service and scan the QR code with Expo Client
 $ yarn start

+# If you are going to emulate with android, run this command
+# Be sure to have the emulator open
+$ yarn android

+# If you are going to emulate with ios, run this command
+$ yarn ios
 ```

 ## 🤔 How to contribute